matthewcornell/peepweather/README.txt

   o bug: empty -> Not Found

 o search:
-  o not empty, matches zipcode file. ideally: completion
+  o simplest would be a helpful message if there are no results saying to simplify o not empty, matches zipcode file. ideally: completion
     http://stackoverflow.com/questions/9232748/twitter-bootstrap-typeahead-ajax-example
   o trim space from ends